mwwojcik/airline-reservation-system/ars/0004-TCH-RES-use-document-database-as-a-aggregate-data-repository.md

 <!--
 *************Metryka**Nie*Modyfikowac**************
-wfl-adr-title:Use relational database as a aggregate data repository wfl-adr-date:2020-05-02 wfl-adr-author:mw
+wfl-adr-title:Use document database as a aggregate data repository wfl-adr-date:2020-05-02 wfl-adr-author:mw
 ***************************************************
 -->
 # 0004.
-Use relational database as a aggregate data repository
+Use document database as a aggregate data repository

 Date: 2020-04-19